siouan/frontend-gradle-plugin/README.md

     // appropriate directory.
     packageJsonDirectory = file("$projectDir")

+    // [OPTIONAL] Default level used by the plugin to log messages in Gradle.
+This property allows
+    // to set a specific level for this plugin only.
+It does not take precedence over Gradle
+    // logging level at execution, i.e. it must be higher or equal than the logging level set on
+    // the command line so as messages are visible. loggingLevel = LogLevel.LIFECYCLE

     // NODE SETTINGS
     // Node version, used to build the URL to download the corresponding distribution, if the
     // 'nodeDistributionUrl' property is not set.